Meet our Education Scholarship Recipients

 Traci

-Traci is a 2022 graduate of the Radiologic Technologist Program.
-She accepted a full-time position at St. Pete's in Olympia.
-She was inspired to pursue a career in radiology by a best friend who works as a radiologist technologist in California and was fascinated by her journey.
-Upon graduation and achieving her ARRT Certification, Traci was immediately hired on at local hospital and taking additional per diem work at an imaging clinic to continue to gain as much experience as she can.
-Traci’s interests also include advancing to other modalities such as CT and Mammography
+I am a 2022 graduate of the Radiologic Technologist Program.
+I accepted a full-time position at St. Pete's in Olympia.
+I was inspired to pursue a career in radiology by a best friend who works as a radiologist technologist in California and was fascinated by her journey.
+Upon graduation and achieving my ARRT Certification, I was immediately hired on at local hospital and taking additional per diem work at an imaging clinic to continue to gain as much experience as I could.
+My nterests also include advancing to other modalities such as CT and Mammography.
+I will continue my growth and education and seek to complete a bachelor’s program and look into management opportunities.
+Traci shares, “As part of the TRA Medical Imaging Foundation Alumni Association, I am looking forward to mentoring and sharing my own experiences and helping other students in their career journey.”